11 RD-Approved Tricks To Get Rid Of Bloat

 - Salmon, mackerel, and sardines are packed with omega-3 fatty acids, which have also been studied extensively for their anti-inflammatory benefit.
 For example, consuming adequate levels of omega-3 and supplementation with fish oil has been associated with reduced levels of cortisol, everyone’s favorite stress hormone, which has a mean tendency to encourage belly fat.

 - Turmeric has been used for thousands of years to treat a variety of ailments.
-The curcumin is the active component shown to have such powerful anti-inflammatory effects.
+The curcumin is the active component shown to have such powerful benefits.

 And are you ready to learn more about how to unlock the power of food to heal your body, prevent disease & achieve optimal health?
 Register now for our FREE web class with nutrition expert Kelly LeVeque.